A growing collection of “how-to” guides, by a variety of authors (including me). Click on a title to download a PDF.

 Places: Forum for the Design of the Public Realm

-These entries are the first of approximately two hundred fifty observations on the spatial character of New Orleans, which I’m preparing for publication in book form.
-I will add entries occasionally during 2008, as the work progresses.
+These entries are samples from among approximately two hundred observations on the spatial character of New Orleans, which I’m preparing for publication in book form.
+A series of articles based on this material, published on Places:Design Observer, begins with “Stoop, Balcony, Pilot House: Making It Right in the Lower Ninth Ward.”

 Jeremy Mende / MendeDesign